Frequently Asked Questions

 If your advisor is on leave, you should meet with the Director of Undergraduate Studies in his or her office.

-Each semester you are abroad, you may take up to two courses that count towards the major.
-However, you may need to make up credit hours for courses taken abroad that do not count for four full credit hours.
+Each semester you are abroad, you may take up to two courses that count towards the major; no more than four courses taken abroad may count towards the major.
+Please remember that you may need to make up credit hours for courses taken abroad that do not count for four full credit hours.
 Additionally, at least two of the courses you take for your area of concentration must be taken at Emory University.

 Your area of concentration should be completed through courses offered by the department.
 Under extraordinary circumstances, you may get permission from the Director of Undergraduate Studies to count an independent study towards the area of concentration.